varigence/docs/bimlflex/technology-ssis/ssis-on-prem-sql-server.md

 ### Accelerate and Publish

-To complete the RDV setup in BimlFlex, accelerate all tables and publish.
+To complete the DV setup in BimlFlex, accelerate all tables and publish.
 For information on how to accelerate and publish, see the [Data Vault Accelerator](xref:bimlflex-data-vault-accelerator).

 1. In the **Accelerator**, select all tables then click **Publish**
 1. In BimlStudio, generate the Create Table scripts again